approov/quickstart-nodejs-express-token-check/servers/shapes-api/README.md

 ## SYSTEM CLOCK

-In order to correctly check for the expiration times of the Approov tokens is very important that the Python Flask server is synchronizing automatically the system clock over the network with an authoritative time source.
+In order to correctly check for the expiration times of the Approov tokens is very important that the NodeJS Express server is synchronizing automatically the system clock over the network with an authoritative time source.
 In Linux this is usual done with a NTP server.